-Most students take the PSAT during their junior year in high school.
-The PSAT is a standardized test that provides firsthand practice for the SAT Reasoning TestTM.
+Most students take the PSAT test during their junior year in high school.
+The PSAT is a standardized test that provides firsthand practice for the SAT Reasoning Test.
 It also gives students an opportunity to enter National Merit Scholarship Corporation (NMSC) scholarship programs.

 The PSAT is administered each October.
 If your student would like to take the test this fall, contact your local high school well in advance to register for the test.
 Registration deadlines may vary from district to district.
 Online registration is NOT available.
 The test may also be available at some private schools.

 The PSAT number for Virginia homeschoolers is 994799.

 Some schools districts have questioned administering the PSAT to students under religious exemption.
 The Department of Education has indicated there is nothing to prevent a school from administering the test to religiously exempt students.

 The PSAT covers critical reading skills, math reasoning skills, and writing skills.

 It does not require students to recall specific facts from classes.
 The most common reasons for taking the PSAT/NMSQT are:

 - to receive feedback on strengths and weaknesses on skills necessary for college study;